-On December 21, 2001, the Company entered into a Convertible Preferred Stock Purchase agreement under which the Company may sell up to 2,200,000 shares of Series A Convertible Preferred Stock for a purchase price of \$1.00 per share.
+On December 21, 2001, the Company entered into a Convertible Preferred Stock Purchase agreement under which the Company has sold 1,984,000 shares of Series A Convertible Preferred Stock for a purchase price of \$1.00 per share.
 Each share of Series A Convertible Preferred Stock is initially convertible into one share of common stock at the election of the holder.
-The Company also issued warrants to purchase up to 1,100,000 shares of common stock in connection with this issuance.
-Investors have subscribed to purchase 1,984,000 shares of Series A Convertible Preferred Stock (and warrants to purchase 992,000 shares of common stock), for net proceeds of approximately \$1,884,000.
+The Company also issued warrants to purchase up to 992,000 shares of common stock in connection with this issuance.
 The Company obtained access to \$825,000 of those funds on January 29, 2002.
 The remainder of the funds are in escrow subject to the completion of the Vertecon and Javelin mergers, and will be released when those mergers close.
-The Company plans to use these funds for its working capital need and other corporate purposes pos the Vertecon and Javelin mergers.
+If the Vertecon Merger or Javelin Merger is not consummated by April 30, 2002, or if certain matters are not approved by Perficient stockholders before April 30, 2002, all proceeds from the sale of Series A Preferred Stock will be promptly returned to the investors.
+The Company plans to use these funds for its working capital need and other corporate purposes post the Vertecon and Javelin mergers.